Bob Casey Jr.: State auditor

 Casey ran for Pennsylvania State Auditor General in 1996, winning the Democratic nomination.
 He won the general election and was reelected in 2000, serving two terms, from 1997 to 2005.

 In a 2002 PoliticsPA feature story designating politicians with yearbook superlatives, Casey was named "Most Likely to Succeed".

 2002 gubernatorial election

 Casey attempted to follow in his father's footsteps by running for governor of Pennsylvania.
 He faced former Philadelphia Mayor Ed Rendell in the Democratic primary election.
 Rendell had run for governor and lost to Casey's father in 1986.
 The Pennsylvania Democratic Party supported Casey, whom it saw as more electable than Rendell due to his popularity among Democrats statewide, strong support from unions, and name recognition.
 He chose Jack Wagner as his running mate.

-In a bitter primary, classified as the then-most expensive in Pennsylvania's history, Rendell won the nomination by winning only 10 out of 67 counties: Philadelphia and its Delaware Valley suburbs (Bucks, Chester, Montgomery, and Delaware), its Lehigh Valley exurbs (Berks, Lehigh, and Northampton), Lancaster, and Centre, the home of Penn State University.
+In a bitter primary, classified as the then-most expensive in Pennsylvania's history, Rendell won the nomination by winning only 10 out of 67 counties: Philadelphia and its suburbs (Bucks, Chester, Montgomery, and Delaware), its Lehigh Valley exurbs (Berks, Lehigh, and Northampton), Lancaster, and Centre, the home of Penn State University.
 Casey endorsed Rendell after the primary and Rendell won the general election.